-It was another great week for the St. Louis Cardinals, not only adding an additional young arm (Michael Wacha) to its Major League roster, but also posting another solid week of baseball to its season, resulting in another first place finish in the TWHS MLB Power Rankings.
+It was another great week for the St. Louis Cardinals, not only adding an additional young arm (Michael Wacha) to its Major League roster, but also posting another solid week of baseball to its season, resulting in another first place finish in the latest MLB Power Rankings at The Wife Hates Sports.
 The Cards gained eighteen ratings points from last week, increasing its lead on the field.
 St. Louis also had the fifth best overall week.
 The top five teams (since the last poll) are as follows:

 Minnesota Twins: +35 points

 The Texas Rangers return to second place, barely holding off the Boston Red Sox.
 Rounding out this week’s top five are the Cincinnati Reds and Atlanta Braves.